apache/flink/docs/apis/streaming_guide.md

 The result of a window transformation is again a `WindowedDataStream` which can also be used to further apply other windowed computations.
 In this sense, window transformations define mapping from stream windows to stream windows.

-The user has different ways of using the a result of a window operation:
+The user has different ways of using the result of a window operation:

  * `windowedDataStream.flatten()` - streams the results element wise and returns a `DataStream<T>` where T is the type of the underlying windowed stream
- * `windowedDataStream.getDiscretizedStream()` - returns a `DataStream<StreamWindow<T>>` for applying some advanced logic on the stream windows itself, be careful here as at this point we need to materialise the full windows
+ * `windowedDataStream.getDiscretizedStream()` - returns a `DataStream<StreamWindow<T>>` for applying some advanced logic on the stream windows itself.
+Be careful here, as at this point, we need to materialise the full windows
  * Calling any window transformation further transforms the windows, while preserving the windowing logic

 The next example would create windows that hold elements of the last 5 seconds, and the user defined transformation would be executed on the windows every second (sliding the window by 1 second):